Bhat-Priyanka/AWS-Projects/AWS serverless web application 1/README.md

 ### Conclusion

-From this project, a serverless AWS application is hosted using the AWS services Amazon S3, AWS Lambda, Amazon DynamoDB, Amazon API Gateway, and AWS CloudFormation.
+With this project, a serverless AWS application is hosted using the AWS services Amazon S3, AWS Lambda, Amazon DynamoDB, Amazon API Gateway, and AWS CloudFormation.